 What is an activated carbon filter?

 Carbon, which is often referred to as "charcoal," is a substance that has a long history of being used to remove chemical impurities.
 Activated carbon is carbon which has a slight electro-positive charge added to it, making it even more attractive to negatively charged chemicals and impurities.
-There are two principal mechanisms by which activated carbon removes contaminants; adsorption, and catalytic reduction, a process involving the attraction of negatively-charged contaminant ions to the positively-charged activated carbon.
+There are two principal mechanisms by which activated carbon removes contaminants: adsorption, and catalytic reduction (a process involving the attraction of negatively-charged contaminant ions to the positively-charged activated carbon).

-Activated carbon filters used for in both air purifiers and water filters.
+Activated carbon filters is used in both air purifiers and water filters.
 The two most important factors affecting the efficiency of activated carbon filtration are the amount of carbon in the unit and the amount of time the contaminant spends in contact with it.
 The more carbon the better.
-Similarly, the more time that contaminants will be in contact with the carbon, the more absorption that will take place.
+Similarly, the more time that contaminants will be in contact with the carbon, the more adsorption that will take place.
 Air purifiers containing only activated carbon are very rare.
 Activated carbon filtration is generally found as a secondary treatment method in better quality HEPA air purifiers where it offers enhanced odor and chemical reduction.

 What contaminants do activated carbon filters remove?